The Iboga Ceremony

 During the fireside talk, foundational Bwiti teachings are shared as well as shamanic teachings to set a stage of introspection.

 The talks impart vital wisdom, that we can use in our everyday lives.
-Learning about who we are, that life is a gift, connecting to our soul, overriding the ego, empowering ourselves, finding inner peace, and learning how to release our past are some of the powerful topics.
+Learning about who we are, that life is a gift, connecting to our soul, loving ourselves, overriding the ego, empowering ourselves, finding inner peace, and learning how to forgive our past and trust this life are some of the powerful topics.

 The timing of the fireside ceremony is crucial.
 Guests will enter ceremony with these teachings at the forefront of their awareness, just before taking the medicine By the fire, our facilitators will also discuss the effects of the medicine and share our own healing experiences.